erick--1/e-commerce/README.md

 # e-commerce
-This web applicacion is going to handel payment service with paypal
+This web application is going to handle payment service with paypal.